clojure-emacs/cider/doc/basic_usage.md

 ;; => 3
 ```

+##### Customize the REPL Buffer's Name

-* The REPL buffer name has the format `*cider-repl project-name*`.
+The REPL buffer name has the format `*cider-repl project-name*`.
-Change the separator from space to something else by overriding `nrepl-buffer-name-separator`.
+You can change the separator from space to something else by overriding `nrepl-buffer-name-separator`.

 ```el
 (setq nrepl-buffer-name-separator "-")
 ```

-* The REPL buffer name can also display the port on which the nREPL server is running.
+The REPL buffer name can also display the port on which the nREPL server is running.
 Buffer name will look like `*cider-repl project-name:port*`.

 ```el
 (setq nrepl-buffer-name-show-port t)
 ```

+##### Font-locking

-* Normally code in the REPL is font-locked the same way as in
+Normally code in the REPL is font-locked the same way as in
 `clojure-mode`.
 Before CIDER 0.10 by default REPL input was font-locked with
 `cider-repl-input-face` (after you press `RET`) and results were font-locked with
 `cider-repl-result-face`.
 If you want to restore the old behaviour use: